 In the 1950s, ASTA won a 27-year battle for rail commissions.
 It was in the '50s that the Society broke new ground by introducing a home-study course, the industry's first basic training tool.
 In the 1960s, ASTA made a lot of progress in education, holding its first School at Sea and opening seven travel schools.
 In 1968, when President Johnson restricted travel outside of the United States, ASTA waged the largest grassroots campaign of its history.

 In the 1970s, ASTA formed several institutions that continue to benefit members today.
-ASTA Marketing Services, Inc. (AMSI) was established as a subsidiary of ASTA designed to help ASTA member agents get high-quality products and services at discounted prices.
-The ASTA Political Action Committee (ASTAPAC) was formed to lead the fight for agents' interests in the political arena.
+ASTA Marketing Services, Inc. (AMSI) was established as a subsidiary of ASTA designed to help ASTA member advisors get high-quality products and services at discounted prices.
+The ASTA Political Action Committee (ASTAPAC) was formed to lead the fight for advisors' interests in the political arena.

 The '70s also saw the formation of ASTA's Chapter Presidents' Council.
 And, the decade that saw the first rise in air commissions in 25 years, from 5 percent to 7 percent, closed with the deregulation of airlines.
 In the '80s, the Society continued its emphasis on education, holding Trainingfest, School on Rails, School at Sea and School on the Road.